benjamincrozat/legacy-blog/posts/17-php-is-dead.md

 Version 6 of WordPress is a significant update that includes a new default theme and a new block-based editor.
 This new editor is a major change to how WordPress works and allows for more flexibility and creativity when creating new content.

-This alone probably drives people to update to the latest major version and, therefore, more recent PHP versions.
+This alone probably drives people to update to the latest major version and, therefore, the latest PHP version.

 | WordPress Version | Usage in October 2022 |
 | ----------------- | --------------------- |